nblmc/geoservices-docs/atlascope/using/location.md

 Each historical atlas included in the project has a different geographic coverage.
 This is because the atlases were created for different towns and areas, at a time when the urban landscape was developing rapidly.
 For these reasons, no two atlases in our collection have exactly the same geographic extent.

-Rather than limit browsing to a selection from a long list of atlas layers, our project allows you to find layers based on where you are on the map.
+Rather than limit browsing to a selection from a long list of atlas layers, our product allows you to find layers based on where you are on the map.

-The app has been designed so that you can pan and zoom around a modern street map or satellite imagery, and the app will automatically find all layers that are available for that particular location.
+The app has been designed so that you can pan and zoom around a modern street map or satellite imagery, and the app will automatically find all historical layers that are available for that particular location.

 !> **As you move** around the map, the dropdown menus with available **atlas layers will change** and update to reflect what is available for that area.